Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Editing with a plain text editor should generally be unaffected.

 When renaming a variable using a ‘Find-Replace’ method, where this syntax is used the developer will come across the function argument at invocation (as they would if this syntax was not used).
-At that point, they can as usual decide whether to update the argument as well or expand to the full f(x=x) syntax.
+At that point, they can, as usual, decide whether to update the argument as well or expand to the full f(x=x) syntax.

 As with the current syntax, a ‘Find-Replace All’ method would fail since the keyword argument would not exist at function definition, in the vast majority of cases.